kdonder1/kdonder1/README.md

 # ✨ Kristina Donders ✨
-## Junior @ Binghamton University
+## Senior @ Binghamton University
-### Statistics & Political Science double major, Digital and Data Studies minor
+### Data Science & Statistics and Political Science double major, Digital and Data Studies minor

-Aspiring data scientist.
-In the new digital age, I want to learn to interpret the ever-growing influx of data to promote the development of disadvantaged communities to create a more just and equitable society.
+Aspiring product manager/data scientist passionate about using data to design people-focused, equitable solutions.
+Excited by opportunities to turn complex information into actionable insights that improve systems and empower communities.

 Passionate about problem-solving and gaining a worldly perspective.